Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9D

 Memory Aid

-Real-World Application
+Real-World Example

 You're choosing a loading coil for your shortened vertical.
 You select a high-Q coil (maybe Q=200) with high reactance relative to resistance.
 This means most energy is stored in the magnetic field with minimal loss as heat.
 A low-Q coil (high resistance) would waste power and reduce your antenna's efficiency.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Loading coil, Q factor, Reactance to resistance ratio, Efficiency
+Loading coil Q factor Reactance to resistance ratio Efficiency

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9D topic.